tompdjohnson/Drone-Code/README.md

 My aim is to create a lightweight RSA system without using publically available Python cryptographic modules which regulaly roles keys and salts.

 Feel free to use any of my code to build your own for non profit device.

+PWM-GPIO-Testing.py
+This is a program to test pulse width modulation of motors installed within the drone.